What to Expect from Your First Massage Therapy Session.

 “Just the best massage you’ll ever have.
 Janet has been treating me for the past 15 years and she is the best by far for dealing with those sore muscles and limbs.
 It’s always a treat to have a massage with her”.

 John N., Sudbury, Ontario

 Health Information Privacy in Our Office

-Who Can Use and See Your Personal Health Information – Your personal health information must be kept private and secure.
-You or a person who can legally make decisions for you about your personal health information can use and see it.
+Who Can Use and See Your Personal Health Information – Your personal health information must be kept private and secure, even online.
+You, or a person who can legally make decisions for you about your personal health information, can use and see it.
 Your personal health information is shared among the people who provide you with health care.
 We may collect, use and give out your personal health information to others as reasonably necessary to:

 Your Rights and Choices – You or a person who can make decisions for you about your personal health information have the right:

 Who You Can Talk to About Your Decisions – Where you give us permission to use or give out your information, you may change your mind at any time.
 However, sometimes the law allows or requires us to give out your information without your permission.